python/mypy/docs/source/running_mypy.rst

   added to mypy's module search paths.

-How mypy determines fully qualified module names depends on if the options :option:`--namespace-packages <mypy --namespace-packages>` and :option:`--explicit-package-bases <mypy --explicit-package-bases>` are set.
+How mypy determines fully qualified module names depends on if the options :option:`--no-namespace-packages <mypy --no-namespace-packages>` and :option:`--explicit-package-bases <mypy --explicit-package-bases>` are set.

-1. If :option:`--namespace-packages <mypy --namespace-packages>` is off, mypy will rely solely upon the presence of ``__init__.py[i]`` files to determine the fully qualified module name.
+1. If :option:`--no-namespace-packages <mypy --no-namespace-packages>` is set, mypy will rely solely upon the presence of ``__init__.py[i]`` files to determine the fully qualified module name.
 That is, mypy will crawl up the directory tree for as long as it continues to find ``__init__.py`` (or